 Train schedules to Rüdesheim / Train Schedules from Rüdesheim

 Rüdesheim lives from tourism (and wine) and caters very well to mass tourism with endless restaurants, bars, cafés, and souvenir shops.
-The narrow Drosselgasse is famous for its bars, faux Gothic, and live music – German travel guides consider it obligatory to sneer that this is what American and Japanese tourists expect but the majority of visitors by far are still Germans.
-The town has a few museums (torture, musical boxes) and it is fun taking the small cable car up the hill to the huge Niederwald Monument for super views and a pleasant walk back to the Rhine through vineyards.
+The narrow Drosselgasse is famous for its bars, faux Gothic, and live music.
+German travel guides consider it obligatory to sneer that this is what American, Japanese, and Chinese tourists expect but the majority of visitors by far are still Germans.

 Rüdesheim is tourism central.
 However, it is not an unpleasant town to spend some time in and have a meal or drink while waiting for a boat excursion or a train.